 Very significant impacts will arise from the reservoir aspect of the option, due to the structure proposed and the quality of the surrounding countryside.
-The reservoir proposed in the 1970s involved an embankment height of up to 41 m which would have a major landscape and visual impact within the high quality countryside present.
-For this study an embankment height of only 17 m is proposed.
+The reservoir proposed has an embankment height of 17 m which would be visually prominent from the south west, although much the greater impact would be the water body itself.
+This would be extremely prominent from the surrounding valley sides, all of which have many public vantage points.

-Construction impacts associated with the reservoir are also likely to be more significant than at Abingdon, primarily due to the topography and quality of the existing countryside, but also because access to the site is poorer - and more sensitive to change.
+Construction impacts associated with the reservoir are also likely to be more significant than at Drayton, primarily due to the topography and quality of the existing countryside, but also because access to the site is poorer - and more sensitive to change.
 Impacts relating to pipelines will be temporary in nature and similar to those covered in the Severn-Thames transfer.